xiix0/scam/README.md

-You will reach the highest possible point in your business or profession.
+You will be given a post of trust and responsibility.